Rohanmrao/CsharpDemos/interfacesDemo/interface.demo/Readme.md

-## Example project to demonstarte the use of interfaces
+## Example project to demonstrate the use of interfaces